5 things to know about the new UN report on climate change

 PARIS GOALS

-The report's 200-plus authors looked at five scenarios and concluded that all will see the world cross the 1.5-degree threshold in the 2030s — sooner than in previous predictions.
-Three of those scenarios will also see temperatures rise 2 degrees Celsius above the pre-industrial average.
+But the report's 200-plus authors looked at five scenarios and concluded that all will see the world cross the 1.5-degree threshold in the 2030s — sooner than in previous predictions.
+Three of those scenarios will also see temperatures rise 2 degrees Celsius.

 ———